 This team approach of two highly experience thyroid surgeons in every operation is a tremendous patient benefit.
 This rarely if every occurs in operations elsewhere.
 In teaching institutions, the "trainee surgeon" is in fact, an indisputably inexperienced surgeon.
 Our least experienced thyroid surgeon in any operation has performed at least three thousand thyroid operations!
 In most circumstances, most thyroid surgeons will never perform this number of thyroid operations in their career.
 In thyroid surgery, experience means everything.
 Your least experienced thyroid surgeon in your operation in our Center, is still one of the most experienced thyroid surgeons in the world!
 You can see what our patients say about their surgery and their experience on our Google Reviews and Health Grade reviews here.

 It is estimated that nearly 250,000 patients per year undergo some type of thyroid operation annually in the United States.
-Unfortunately, almost 90% of these operations are performed by surgeons that perform 10 or less thyroid surgery operations per year.
+Unfortunately, almost 90% of these operations are performed by surgeons that perform 10 or less thyroid surgery operations per year!
 This is a truly terrifying statistic.
 The critical nerves of the voice box that control sensation and movement of the vocal cords must be identified and preserved in every thyroid operation.
 In addition, the parathyroid glands that control calcium in the body, must also be identified and spared.
 Although many different surgeons have been “trained” in thyroid surgery, volume of experience is everything.
 Never consider any thyroid surgery a “simple” or “easy” surgery.
 The concept that a thyroid operation is a “minor” surgery is erroneous.
 Thyroid surgery is most frequently small and minimally invasive, but that does not mean it is minor.
 Inexperienced thyroid surgeons is only one piece of the puzzle.
 Everyone needs to be an expert.
 Your surgeons, your ultrasound team, your care team, your anesthesia, and pathology and laboratory support.
 This is the expert team that is necessary to care for you in the best possible fashion.